Friend or Foe? (game show): Main game

 The six contestants are initially divided into two groups of three, and the members of the first group each secretly choose a member of the second one as their teammates.
 Any second-group member who receives two or more votes may partner with the first-group member of their choice who voted for them.
 A second round of voting is held if necessary until all three teams have been formed.
 Each team is given a "trust fund," which is staked with $200.

 The main game is played in two rounds.
 In each round, Montgomery asks a series of four multiple-choice questions, each with four answer choices.
 On each question, the teammates have 15 seconds to agree on an answer and simultaneously lock it in on separate keypads.
 Correct answers add $500 to the trust fund in round one, and $1,000 in round two, and there is no penalty for incorrect answers or failing to respond in time.
 At the end of each round, the team with the lowest total is eliminated and must go to the "Trust Box" to determine the fate of their money.
 If there is a tie for a low score, the team that took more time overall to lock in their answers for that round is eliminated.

 The Trust Box presents the eliminated team with a variation of the prisoner's dilemma.
 Each contestant attempts to persuade the other to trust him or her, after which they secretly vote "friend" or "foe."
 If both vote "friend," they split the trust fund evenly.
 If one votes "friend" and the other "foe," the foe collects the entire trust fund and the friend receives nothing.
 If both vote "foe," neither contestant wins any money.

 Endgame

 In the "Right or Wrong?" bonus round, the team has 60 seconds to answer a maximum of 10 questions, each of which has two answer choices.
 Each correct answer adds $500 to the trust fund, while each miss penalizes the team with a strike.
 The round ends immediately if the team earns three strikes.
-Answering all 10 questions correctly doubles the entire trust fund, for a potential maximum of $22,400.
+Answering all 10 questions correctly doubles the entire trust fund, for a potential maximum of $22,400 ($11,200 per player if both players chose Friend).
 The team then advances to the Trust Box in the manner described above.

 Season two changes

 In season two, the contestant pairing process was not shown on air, and the teams were not given an initial stake at the beginning of the game.
-As a result, the potential prize decreased to $22,000.
-If a team was eliminated without earning any money, they were given $200 to risk at the Trust Box.
+As a result, the potential prize decreased to $22,000 ($11,000 per player if both players chose Friend).
+If a team was eliminated without earning any money, they were given $200 ($100 per player if both players chose Friend) to risk at the Trust Box.